alphagov/government-service-design-manual/servicemanual/the-team/weboperations-jd.md

-PERSON SPECIFICATION 	- 	COMPETENCES/SKILLS REQUIRED
+## PERSON SPECIFICATION 	- 	COMPETENCES/SKILLS REQUIRED

-COMPETENCIES
+### COMPETENCIES

-SETTING DIRECTION
+#### SETTING DIRECTION

-Seeing the Big Picture
+##### Seeing the Big Picture

 Essential

-Anticipate technological developments to keep activity relevant and targeted
+* Anticipate technological developments to keep activity relevant and targeted

-Changing and Improving
+##### Changing and Improving

 Essential

-Understand and identify the role of technology in public service delivery and policy implementation Spot warning signs of things going wrong and provide a decisive response to delivery challenges
+* Understand and identify the role of technology in public service delivery and policy implementation
+* Spot warning signs of things going wrong and provide a decisive response to delivery challenges

-Making Effective Decisions
+##### Making Effective Decisions

 Essential
-Make difficult decisions by pragmatically weighing the complexities involved against the need to act Draw together and present reasonable conclusions from a wide range of incomplete and complex evidence and data - able to act or decide even when details are not clear
+* Make difficult decisions by pragmatically weighing the complexities involved against the need to act
+* Draw together and present reasonable conclusions from a wide range of incomplete and complex evidence and data - able to act or decide even when details are not clear
-Identify the main issues in complex problems, clarify understanding of stakeholder expectations, to seek best option
+* Identify the main issues in complex problems, clarify understanding of stakeholder expectations, to seek best option

-ENGAGING PEOPLE
+#### ENGAGING PEOPLE

-Collaborating and Partnering
+##### Collaborating and Partnering

 Essential
-Seek constructive outcomes in discussions, challenge assumptions but remain willing to compromise when it is beneficial to progress.
+* Seek constructive outcomes in discussions, challenge assumptions but remain willing to compromise when it is beneficial to progress.

-DELIVERING RESULTS
+#### DELIVERING RESULTS

-Achieving Commercial Outcomes
+##### Achieving Commercial Outcomes

 Essential
-Question and challenge the value being delivered through commercial arrangements with delivery partners
+* Question and challenge the value being delivered through commercial arrangements with delivery partners

-Managing a Quality Service
+##### Managing a Quality Service

-Ensure the service offer thoroughly considers customers' needs and a broad range of available methods to meet this, including new technology where relevant.

-Delivering at Pace

 Essential
-Maintain effective performance in difficult and challenging circumstances, encouraging others to do the same.
-Review, challenge and adjust performance levels to ensure quality outcomes are delivered on time

-Specialist Skills & Requirements
+* Ensure the service offer thoroughly considers customers' needs and a broad range of available methods to meet this, including new technology where relevant.

+##### Delivering at Pace

 Essential
+* Maintain effective performance in difficult and challenging circumstances, encouraging others to do the same.
+* Review, challenge and adjust performance levels to ensure quality outcomes are delivered on time

+#### SPECIALIST SKILLS AND REQUIREMENTS

+Essential
-Understanding of common web application architectures Experience configuring and managing Linux servers for serving a dynamic website Experience debugging a complex multi-server service Scripting or basic programming skills
+* Understanding of common web application architectures
+* Experience configuring and managing Linux servers for serving a dynamic website
+* Experience debugging a complex multi-server service
+* Scripting or basic programming skills
-Familiarity with network protocols - TCP/IP, HTTP, SSL, etc.
+* Familiarity with network protocols - TCP/IP, HTTP, SSL, etc.

 Desirable
-Installation and management of open source monitoring tools Configuration management tools like Puppet, Chef Deploying and configuring machines in a Cloud environment Understanding of application deployment strategies and continuous integration Working within a product-centric environment
+* Installation and management of open source monitoring tools
+* Configuration management tools like Puppet, Chef
+* Deploying and configuring machines in a Cloud environment
+* Understanding of application deployment strategies and continuous integration
+* Working within a product-centric environment

-How to Apply
+#### How to Apply
 Please send completed application form to: cabinet-office.external@dwp.gsi.gov.uk quoting ref IRC74295 No later than close of business 15 March 2013